BarRaider/streamdeck-soundpad/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+# New in v1.8
+- Plugin will now indicate when connected to a Trial version of SoundPad

 # New in v1.7
 - Added support for categories 🔥
   - `Play Random Sound` can now be limited to a specific category